-County funding is a major source of income for the Board; therefore the County's economic outlook directly affects that of the school district.
-The following factors have an affect on the economic outlook of Caldwell County.
+County funding is a major source of income for the Board; therefore, the County's economic outlook directly affects that of the school district.
+The following factors have an effect on the economic outlook of Caldwell County.

-CALDWELL COUNTY BOARD OF EDUCATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2018
+CALDWELL COUNTY BOARD OF EDUCATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2019

-- Caldwell County's economy has historically been based on the furniture industry, which has seen massive layoffs in recent years due to international competition. - The County's unemployment rate has decreased by 0.4% from 4.5% in 2017 to 4.1% in 2018.
-The State unemployment rate is 4.2% at June 30, 2018. - Caldwell County Schools is the leading employer in Caldwell County.
+- Caldwell County's economy has historically been based on the furniture industry, which has seen massive layoffs in recent years due to international competition. - The County's unemployment rate has increased by 0.7% from 4.1% in 2018 to 4.8% in 2019.
+The State unemployment rate is 4.2% at June 30, 2019. - Caldwell County Schools is the leading employer in Caldwell County.